harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 - water : `/ˈwɔtər/` or `[ˈwɔɾɚ]`
 - mountain : `/mɑntn/` or `[ˈmãʊ̃ʔn̩]`

 Note that these words have `/t/` in common, but it is pronounced in three different ways -  "t" `[tʰ]`, "d/r" `[ɾ]`, or some kind of groaning sound `[ʔ]`.
+More on this later.

 > [!important] "Perceived Sound" is an important factor in IPA.
 > We all have our own unique dialects and accents, which means not all of us will pronounce the words the same.
 Not only that, our unique minds perceive things differently in our own unique ways, including sounds.
 >
 > While IPA is used to describe speech sound systematically and in detail, it is not a perfect measurement of speech sound.
-Meaning, we aren't shooting for perfect representation of speech sound, and instead, we are trying to describe the sound as we hear and perceive them.
+Meaning, we aren't shooting for perfect representation of speech sound, and instead, we are trying to describe the sound as we hear and perceive them as best as possible.

 Additionally, the angular brackets `⟨ ⟩` are used to indicate *graphemes* or spelling of a language in written text, rather than their phonetic sounds.
 - #define A **Grapheme** is the smallest functional unit of a writing system, representing a single phoneme.